 8. Have an agenda.

-Preparing an agenda and sending it out prior to the meeting is a step nearly every video conference expert advises.
+Preparing an agenda and sending it out prior to the meeting is a step nearly every videoconference expert advises.
 A set agenda lets everyone attending know exactly what will be discussed.
-That way, they can come prepared to weigh in on those topics.
+That way, participants can come prepared to weigh in on those topics.

-Daniela Andreevska, marketing director at Mashvisor, said an agenda helps people prepare for the meeting and follow along with the discussion.
+Daniela Andreevska, a freelance content strategist and creator, said an agenda helps people prepare for the meeting and follow along with the discussion.

-“For maximum productivity, it is recommended to have not only the topics which you need to go over but also how long you plan to stay on each,” she said.
-“This will show participants the importance of each issue and the level of details in which you’d like to discuss it.”
+“For maximum productivity, it is recommended to have [listed] not only the topics you need to go over but also how long you plan to stay on each,” she said.
+“This will show participants the importance of each issue and the level of detail in which you’d like to discuss it.”

 9. Put someone in charge.

-For your meeting to be organized throughout and conclude with specific results, you have to have one person in charge of the discussion, according to Andreevska.
+For a meeting that’s organized throughout and concludes with specific results, you need to have one person who is in charge of the discussion, according to Andreevska.

 “This doesn’t necessarily have to be the person who hosts the meeting or who has organized it,” she said.
 “You can delegate the task to your colleague with the most expertise in the issue that’s the focus of the meeting.”

-That being said, the host should coordinate with that person to help prepare the agenda, she said.
+The host should coordinate with that person to help prepare the agenda.

-“At the beginning of the meeting, if you are the host, start out the meeting by introducing the topic and the person in charge, and then let him or her lead from there on,” Andreevska said.
+“At the beginning of the meeting, if you are the host, start out the meeting by introducing the topic and the person in charge, and then let [them] lead from there on,” Andreevska said.
 “Of course, if you see that the meeting is losing focus, you can intervene, but try to keep your interventions to a minimum.”

 10. Keep it professional.

-“It’s OK to talk about personal stuff in between, but it should not distract everyone from the agenda,” he said.
+“It’s OK to talk about personal stuff in between [topics], but it should not distract everyone from the agenda,” he said.